Significance

 When developing our climate strategy, we consider multiple scenarios to better understand the wide range of outcomes that could affect our business.
 While some scenarios provide a benchmark for the outcomes of current policy, other scenarios are developed to outline the requirements to achieve specific warming goals.

-When developing our Impact 2025 Sustainability Strategy, we used the IEA ETP 2DS climate-related scenario to model the impact on operations in comparison to a business-as-usual pathway, IEA 2026 STEPS (Stated Policies Scenario).
-Results of the scenario analysis determined the target for GHG emissions reductions in our strategy.
-This was set at a 25% intensity reduction in GHG emissions by 2025 from a 2016 baseline, in line with the 2DS pathway.
-As a direct results of the 2DS and GHG reduction target, further global reduction targets were calculated, and capex availability for energy reduction projects and renewable energy sourcing was put in place.
-We are driving a clear focus on energy across the business to ensure emissions reductions are in line with our strategy and climate modelling.
-In 2022, we expanded our Impact 2025 strategy based on the IEA NZE20250 (Net-Zero Emissions by 2050 Scenario) pathway, which is compatible with modelling to limit warming to 1.5 degrees Celsius by 2100; we have also set an appropriate science-based GHG emissions reduction target, approved by the SBTi, and formally committed to net-zero emissions.
-Our GHG emission reduction targets, outlined in full below, are the cornerstone to our climate strategy, and continue to be supplemented by further targets within our Impact 2025 strategy to initiate transition to a net-zero world.
+When developing our Impact 2025 Sustainability Strategy, we used the IEA ETP 2DS climate-related scenario to model the impact on operations in comparison to a business-as-usual pathway, IEA 2016 STEPS (Stated Policies Scenario).
+Results of the scenario analysis determined a GHG emissions intensity reduction target which reflected our desire to conduct our business in line with limiting warming to 2°C. As a direct results of the 2DS scenario and GHG reduction target, further global reduction targets were calculated, and capex availability for energy reduction projects and renewable energy sourcing was put in place.
+This drove a clear focus on energy across the business to ensure emissions reductions are in line with our strategy and climate modelling.
+In 2021, we expanded our Impact 2025 strategy based on the IEA NZE20250 (Net-Zero Emissions by 2050 Scenario) pathway, which is compatible with modelling to limit warming to 1.5 degrees Celsius by 2100.
+As a result we set new appropriate science-based GHG emissions reduction target, approved by the SBTi, in line with a 1.5°C warming future.
+These targets are to reduce our Scope 1 and 2 emissions 25% by 2025 from a 2019 baseline, and reduce our Scope 3 emissions 25% over the same timeframe.
+In 2023, we also formally committed to achieving net-zero emissions by 2050.
+Our GHG emission reduction targets are the cornerstone to our climate strategy, and continue to be supplemented by further targets within our Impact 2025 strategy to initiate transition to a net-zero world.

 IEA Stated Policies Scenario (STEPS)